waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/题型分类/Discussion.md

 title: Discussion
 data: 2023-03-20 10:55:11
 ---
+- Many people think hosting an international sporting event brings a lot of benefits to a country, while others believe that it has only disadvantages.Discuss both views and give your own opinion. ​​​​（2023年04月08日 中国大陆）

 - Some people think that older school children should learn a wide range of subjects and develop knowledge.
 But other people think that they should only learn a small number of subjects in detail.
 Discuss both views and give your opinion.​（2023年03月18日 中国大陆）

 - Some people think the government should pay for health care and education, while others believe that this is not the government's responsibility.
 Discuss both views and give your opinion.​​​（2023年02月18日 中国大陆）